 Safari Clothing Colors

+Certain colors work best on safari.
 You want to wear neutral, nature tones, like olive green and beige.
-You can even get away with white, browns and very neutral colors and still look the part, but avoid black or dark blue.
+You can even get away with browns and very neutral colors and still look the part, but avoid white (too bright in the sun), black or dark blue.
 These dark colors attract Tsetse flies which have a painful bite, so if nothing else, just avoid dark colors.

 Safari Clothes Comfort